 Incidental light results in a positive signal.
 The pyranometer mounting plate and ambient air should be at the same temperature.
-Conversion of the voltage to irradiance can be done according to Eq.
-1 (p.
-20), and is computed by the data logger program.
+Conversion of the voltage to irradiance can be done according to Equation 8-1, and is computed by the data logger program.

 With the upward-facing pyranometer, the global (solar) downwelling radiation is measured.
 The downward-facing pyranometer measures the reflected upwelling solar radiation.
 When calculating the net radiation, the upwelling radiation must be subtracted from the downwelling radiation.
-See Calculation of net short-wave radiation (p.
-24).
+See Section 8.5, Calculation of Net Short-wave Radiation (p.
+20).

-8.2 Long-wave far infrared radiation measurements
+8.2 Long-wave Far Infrared Radiation Measurements

 The signal generated by the pyrgeometer represents the exchange of long-wave far infrared (thermal) radiation between the pyrgeometer and the object that it is facing.
 This implies that the pyrgeometer will generate a positive voltage output, V, when it faces an object that is hotter than its own sensor housing, and a negative voltage signal when it faces an object that is colder.
 Therefore, when estimating the far infrared radiation that is generated by the object facing the pyrgeometer, usually the sky or the soil, you will have to take the pyrgeometer temperature, T, into account.
 This is why the temperature sensors are incorporated in the CNR4 body near the pyrgeometer sensing element, and has, therefore, the same temperature as the pyrgeometer sensor surface.
-The calculation of the long-wave far infrared irradiance, E, is done according to Eq.
-2 (p.
-20).
+The calculation of the long-wave far infrared irradiance, E, is done according to Equation 8-2.